 An identity check for persons who deal with security-enhanced sources (as set out in section 14B of the Act and clause 25(2) of the Regulation) shall be conducted in accordance with the Gold Standard Enrolment Framework (GSEF).
-The Council of Australian Governments (COAG) has endorsed the GSEF as the national best practice guide for identity-checking in the National Identity Security Strategy.
+The Council of Australian Governments (COAG) endorsed the GSEF as the national best practice guide for identity-checking in the National Identity Security Strategy.

 The GSEF requires documents from four categories to establish proof of identity:

 Linkage between evidence of the identity and person